faytastic/cfae-app/README.md

 - A **`check` job** runs first and validates the project structure
 - The **`deploy` job** runs only if `check` succeeds
 - Deployment occurs through GitHub Actions, **without manual SSH**
+- A smoke test confirms the live site is serving the new version before the deployment is considered successful.
 - If validation fails, **deployment is blocked** and the server is not changed
 - This protects the production site from accidental breaking changes and ensures that only valid builds are deployed.

 ---